add2cal/docs/src/recipes/rsvp.md

 * Adjust and set a style.
 * After saving and opening the template again, you can send yourself a test email via the button on the right side of the screen.
 * Repeat this for all different types.
-* Email templates get linked to the style of your event.
-So, get back to your style, activate the advanced settings (if not already visible) and select the email templates at the respective dropdowns.
+* Email templates get linked to the RSVP template.
+So, get back to it and select the email templates at the respective dropdowns.

 ## ✨ Enrich the landingpage